List of most-followed Bluesky accounts

 This list contains the top 50 accounts (Note: This list does not include Bluesky's account as new accounts automatically follow it.) with the most followers on the social media platform Bluesky.
 Notable figures such as Alexandria Ocasio-Cortez, Mark Cuban, George Takei, Mark Hamill, Stephen King and Rachel Maddow are at the top of the list, each with over 1 million followers.
-As of November 2025, only nine accounts have reached the 1 million mark, with Alexandria Ocasio-Cortez being the only account to exceed 2 million followers.
+As of June 2026, only ten accounts have reached the 1 million mark, with Alexandria Ocasio-Cortez being the only account to exceed 2 million followers.

 Most followed accounts

 The following table lists the top 50 most-followed accounts on Bluesky, with the abbreviated follower count as well as a description of each account.

 Current U.S. representative Alexandria Ocasio-Cortez is the most-followed person on Bluesky.

 Businessman Mark Cuban is the most-followed man on Bluesky.

-Jay Graber, CEO of Bluesky, has the 33rd most-followed account on Bluesky.
+Jay Graber, CINO and former CEO of Bluesky, has the 37th most-followed account on Bluesky.

 Just Jack is the most-followed musician on Bluesky.

 Mark Hamill is the most-followed film and television personality on Bluesky.